xyflow/react-flow-docs/docs/guides/panning-and-zooming.md

 sidebar_position: 4
 ---

-The default pan and zoom behaviour of React Flow feels like a web map.
+The default pan and zoom behaviour of React Flow is inspired by [Slippy Maps](https://wiki.openstreetmap.org/wiki/Slippy_map).
 You pan by dragging and zoom by scrolling.
 You can customize this behaviour easily with the provided props:

 - `panOnDrag`: default: `true`
 - `panOnScroll`: default: `false` (Overwrites `zoomOnScroll`)